In early November 2013 we got the word to go to Kandahar Air Field, Afghanistan, known as KAF.

 During the period of ISAF operations, KAF was the busiest single runway airport in the world – with in excess of 800 aircraft movements per day.

 KAF is protected around the clock by jet fighter planes.
-Known as ‘Fast Jets’ and supplied by the Belgians there is always two airborne at any one time.
+Known as ‘Fast Jets’ and supplied by the Belgians there is always two of these F16s airborne at any one time.
 The fresh team take off before the retiring crew land.

 We went ‘airside’ to view the action.
 Security concerns prevented too many photographs.